Yogesh-S/23-Comparing-Weight-initialization-techniques/README.md

 ![alt text](https://github.com/Yogesh-S/23-Comparing-Weight-initialization-techniques/blob/main/neuron_weights.png?raw=true)
 ### Initial Weights and Observing Training Loss

 To see how different weights perform, we'll test on the same dataset and neural network.
-That way, we know that any changes in model behavior are due to the weights and not any changing data or model structure.
+That way, we know that any changes in model behavior are due to the weights and not by virtue of data or model structure.

 #### `Let us consider 7 different cases of weight initialization and see how the training loss decreases over time.`
 >```